Remembrance Day (Croatia): Historical significance of the Battle for Vukovar

 The fall of Vukovar changed the picture of the war in the international public, this changed the minds of many who continued to advocate for the survival of Yugoslavia in the west, even though the war was already going on for a long time.

 Although, the battle for Vukovar was lost, the few defenders of the city fought for almost three months and allowed the Croatian leaders to better equip the army and prepare the army to defend the country.
 Today it is believed that this event helped the recognition of Croatian independence.

 Although it conquered the city, for the Yugoslav People's Army and the Serbian paramilitary, this was a Pyrrhic victory because they ultimately suffered heavy human losses and a large number of weapons and war equipment were destroyed.

 Symbolically, Croatian War of Independence definitely ended in the place where it started, in the eastern Croatian, Danube Region and Vukovar.
-On 15 January 1998, the peaceful reintegration of the Croatian Danube region, Vukovar and the entire occupied territory of eastern Croatia were finally returned to the constitutional and legal order of Croatia.
+On January 15, 1998, the peaceful reintegration of the Croatian Danube region, Vukovar and the entire occupied territory of eastern Croatia were finally returned to the constitutional and legal order of Croatia.

 Škabrnja massacre

-From 18 to 19 November 1991, during the Croatian War of Independence, a crime took place in two villages near the city of Zadar, Nadin and Škabrnja, killing 62 civilians and 5 prisoners of war committed by Yugoslav People's Army and paramilitary units of the self-proclaimed Serbian Autonomous Oblast of Krajina.
+From November 18 to 19, 1991, during the Croatian War of Independence, a crime took place in two villages near the city of Zadar, Nadin and Škabrnja, killing 62 civilians and 5 prisoners of war committed by Yugoslav People's Army and paramilitary units of the self-proclaimed Serbian Autonomous Oblast of Krajina.

 Commemoration

 In memory of the suffering of all civilians in the Croatian War of Independence, the Croatian Parliament declared November 18, 1991, a day of remembrance for all victims of the war in Croatia.

 Every year on that day in Vukovar and Škabrnja are held the most massive gatherings called 'Column of Remembrance' when people from all over Croatia but also the regional countries and the Croatian diaspora as well as Croatian politicians and foreign visitors coming in that day in the city of Vukovar in eastern Croatia, and Škabrnja, near Zadar in Dalmatia to pay tribute to all the victims of the Homeland war in Croatia.
+Around 150,000 people participated in remembrance procession in Vukovar on 2023 Remembrance Day.

 30th anniversary of the fall of Vukovar

-November 18, 2021 marked the thirtieth anniversary of the fall of Vukovar with the participation of tens of thousands of people from Croatia and abroad.
+November 18, 2021, marked the thirtieth anniversary of the fall of Vukovar with the participation of tens of thousands of people from Croatia and abroad.
 With the participation of the President of Croatia Zoran Milanović and the Prime Minister Andrej Plenković and numerous other delegates from the public and political life of Croatia.
 Also member of the Presidency of Bosnia and Herzegovina Šefik Džeferović attended the commemorative event.
 Representatives of the Serb community in the Republic of Croatia, led by Croatian Deputy Prime Minister Boris Milošević, also attended the commemoration.
 Holy Mass at the central cemetery in Vukovar with the participation of several bishops and priests was served by Đuro Hranić, Archbishop of Roman Catholic Archdiocese of Đakovo-Osijek.